 In addition, HDFS is tuned towards large sequential reads from large files – it has a chunk size of 64MB.
 Hadoop was designed to work with large amounts of data, and it had to be optimized to work efficiently on hard drive storage.

 The focus on this IO pattern was perfect for Hadoop/MapReduce, but the IO patterns have changed due to frameworks like Apache Spark and the omnipresence of machine learning.
 The drop in flash prices has made – at least partial – flash tiers very feasible for large-scale analytics clusters.
 There are two limitations in HDFS for those newer analytic workloads:

 - NameNode limitations

-Each HDFS cluster has one name node that is responsible for storing metadata information, like the filename and where the file contents is stored.
+Each HDFS cluster has one name node responsible for storing metadata information, like the filename and where the file’s content is stored.
 This single node limits the number of files you can have in each cluster.
 This is a severe limitation when you deal with millions of small files, typical for machine learning.

 - Smaller and random IO

 Hadoop has not been designed for concurrent high IOPS, which is the IO pattern where flash drives excel.
-Again, lots of small files and low latency requirements from machine learning are a source of such IO patterns.
+Again, many small files and low latency requirements from machine learning are sources of such IO patterns.

 Quobyte - a scale-out file system with HDFS support